Kentik - Network Observability

 What is Network Topology?

 Network topology is the specific physical and logical layout of the various nodes or devices within a network, including elements such as switches, routers, and software embodying switch and router functionalities.
-In essence, network topology is the architectural blueprint illustrating the communication paths used by devices in the network.
+Network topology is the architectural blueprint illustrating the communication paths used by devices in the network.
 Mapping a network’s topology enables network administrators to effectively trace data flow, resolve performance issues, predict potential traffic bottlenecks, and ensure efficient network management.
-By understanding network topology, teams can greatly enhance network performance and reliability.
+NetOps teams can greatly enhance network performance and reliability by understanding network topology.

 This, at least, is the simple definition of network topology.
 However, understanding network topology in modern networks is more complex due to factors like virtualized network infrastructure and networks that span multiple data centers or clouds.